brimdata/zed/docs/lake/design.md

 called the "journal pool".
 The journal pool's pool key is the "from" value (of its parent pool key) from each commit.
-In this case, commits to the parent pool are made in the same fashion, but instead of snapshotting updates into a snapshot zng file, the snapshots are committed to the journal sub-pool.
+In this case, commits to the parent pool are made in the same fashion, but instead of snapshotting updates into a snapshot ZNG file, the snapshots are committed to the journal sub-pool.
 In this way, commit histories can be rolled up and organized by the pool key.
 Likewise, retention policies based on the pool key can remove not just data segments from the main pool but